Freenove/Freenove_ESP32_WROVER_Board/docs/source/fnk0060/codes/Python/28_WiFi_Working_Modes.rst

 Open "Thonny", click "This computer" **->** "D:" **->** "Micropython_Codes" **->** "03.3_AP+STA_mode"and double click "AP+STA_mode.py".

-AP+STA_mode
+03.3_AP+STA_mode
 --------------------------

 .. image:: ../_static/imgs/32_WiFi_Working_Modes/Chapter32_17.png
     :align: center

-It is analogous to project 03.1 and project 03.2.
+It is analogous to project 3.1 and project 3.2.
 Before running the Code, you need to modify ssidRouter, passwordRouter, ssidAP and passwordAP shown in the box of the illustration above.

 After making sure that the code is modified correctly, click "Run current script" and the "Shell" will display as follows: